-Name of Strategy / Policy / Activity: Date of Screening: SCHOOL ORGANISATION PLANNING: SECONDARY PROVISION IN THE WEST OF CARDIFF NOVEMBER 2015 Service Area/Section: Lead Officer: Nick Batchelar Education & Lifelong Learning, Schools Organisation Planning Attendees: Self assessment
+Name of Strategy / Policy / Activity: Date of Screening: SCHOOL ORGANISATION PLANNING: SECONDARY PROVISION IN THE WEST OF CARDIFF Update April 2015 Service Area/Section: Lead Officer: Nick Batchelar Education & Lifelong Learning, Schools Organisation Planning Attendees: Self assessment

-Service Area/Section.
-Lead Officer.
-Nick Batchelar Education & Lifelong Learning, Schools Organisation Planning Attendees: Self assessment What are the objectives of the Policy/Strategy/Project/Procedure/ Service/Function Please provide background information on the Policy/Strategy/Project/Procedure/Service/Function and any research done Proposal: [e.g. service users data against demographic statistics, similar EIAs done etc.] At its meeting on 17 September 2015 the Cabinet authorised officers to hold a public consultation on proposals to: • Close Glyn Derw High School and Michaelston Community College ( the Glyn Derw and Michaelston Federation) from 31 August 2017 • Establish a new replacement 11-18 community high school to serve the Caerau and Ely areas from 01 September 2017 • To transfer the newly established high school to new build premises on the current Glyn Derw High School site from September 2018 As recognition of the current issues specific to KS4 attainment in the Ely and Caerau areas and in line with the commitment to improve outcomes, the Council has included a proposal for a new high school in the West to replace Glyn Derw High School and Michaelston Community College within the realigned 21st Century Schools Programme.
-Both Glyn Derw and Michaelston Community College are currently experiencing a number of challenges including surplus places, significant budget deficits, substandard accommodation and poor outcomes for pupils.
+What are the objectives of the Policy/Strategy/Project/Procedure/ Please provide background information on the Service/Function Policy/Str ategy/Projec ct/Procedure/Serv rice/Function and an y researd ch done [e.g. servi ce users data a against demogra phic statistics, simila r EIAs doi ne etc.] Proposal: Both Gly n Derw a nd Michaelston Community College e are d currently experienci ng a numb er of challenges including surplus p laces, si gnificant To transfer Glyn Derw High School to the Michaelston Community budget de ficits, substa ndard accommoda ition and poor outcom es for pu pils.
+College site from January 2016.
+The schools would remain as schools • •

 Between them, the two schools had a combined surplus of 692 places at September 13.
 Pupil projections indicate that both schools will continue to have high levels of surplus places.
 The level of surplus has had a significant impact on the funding available to both schools and has contributed to a combined revenue deficit of c£1m across the two schools.

+At September 2014 there were 89 Year 10 pupils on roll at Glyn Derw High School and 110 on roll at Michaelston Community College in comparison to the 342 places available across the two schools.
+This is due to fall to 70 Year 10 pupils at Glyn Derw High School and 92 at Michaelston Community College in 2015.
 In order to overcome the challenges to providing Year 10 provision on two sites and to ensure pupils have access to the full breadth of the GCSE curriculum all Year 10 pupils have been taught at the Michaelston Community College site since September 2014.

 Additionally Post 16 provision has been centralised on the Michaelston Community College site to ensure that pupils have access to an appropriate range of options.